Everybody is innovative – but who lives it?

 By bringing in your customers continuously in your business processes, their ideas and wishes will be a tool to prioritise what your business should focus on.
 It forces you to view the world from the customer’s perspective.
 It is grounded upon that your company is innovative, and actually lives it.

 Get to market quicker

-Customer involvement does not require more time but challenges your usual way of thinking.
+Customer involvement does not require more time, but challenges your usual way of thinking.
 It does sound difficult and time-consuming to include insights from your customers in your business.
 In reality, it’s a method through which you can get new projects to market quicker.

-Reduce development time & cost
+Reduce development time and cost

 Walk in your customers’ shoes

 Use less time on market analysis and look at customer behaviour instead.
 Demographic target groups, market shares and competitor positioning is all well and good.
 But it will always be beaten by customer behaviour.
 You have to know what your customers say, think, and do with your product in their hand.
 You have to know their needs.
 Otherwise, you will be left behind.
 For example, see Saxo Bank case.